Welcome to Queenstown, home of inclusive adventure

-If you are keen to explore the nature trails in the area our local Department of Conservation visitor centre can help you decide which trails will be accessible for you.
-Contact the D.O.C.
-Queenstown visitor centre on +64 3 442 7935 or via email [email protected]
+If you’re keen to explore our scenic trails, we’ve created a guide to accessible trails near Queenstown.
+Contact our local Department of Conservation visitor centre for more info on +64 3 442 7935 or email firstname.lastname@example.org

-Queenstown public transport providers are also largely accessible.
-Public buses include low-floor buses, wide aisles and reserved wheelchair seating on some routes.
-These routes pick-up and drop-off in Queenstown, Frankton and Queenstown Airport.
-Some other bus routes can also offer accessible services, but it is advisable to contact Ritchies Connectabus in advance on +64 3 441 4471.
+Queenstown buses include low floors, wide aisles and reserved wheelchair seating on routes to Queenstown, Frankton and Queenstown Airport.
+Some other bus routes also offer accessible services.
+We recommend contacting Orbus in advance on 0800 672877 to check accessibility.

-Accessible taxi services are also available in Queenstown but should be booked in advance.
-Queenstown Blue Bubble Taxis service includes an accessible taxi van with a mobility hoist.
-This is subject to availability, so we'd recommend booking in advance.
-Corporate Cabs is a pre-booked taxi service that has large sedans which can accommodate disabled passengers with wheelchairs that fold up or dismantle.
+Accessible taxi services are also available in Queenstown.
+We recommend booking in advance.
+Queenstown Blue Bubble Taxis offers an accessible taxi van with a mobility hoist.
+Corporate Cabs has large sedans that can accommodate passengers with wheelchairs that fold up or dismantle.

 The region has a number of designated parking areas if you hold a Mobility Parking Permit.
 These are available for use by visitors with a Mobility Parking Permit and you can find out their location and time restrictions by viewing the map provided or by contacting Queenstown Lakes District Council on +64 3 441 0499.